banesullivan/localtileserver/_sources/installation/index.rst.txt

-Get started with ``localtileserver`` to view rasters locally in Jupyter or deploy in your own Flask application.
+Get started with ``localtileserver`` to view rasters locally in Jupyter or deploy as your own FastAPI application.

 🐍 Installing with ``conda``